Callum-Irving/callisp/README.md

 - `readline`: read a line from stdin
 - `equal?`: check if any amount of values are equal
 - `>`, `>=`, `<`, `<=`: number comparison operators
+- `list`: creates a list out of arguments given
+- `list?`: returns true if argument is a list, otherwise returns false
+- `empty?`: returns true if argument is a list of length 0, otherwise returns false
+- `count`: returns the length of the argument if the argument is a list

 ## Goals